-Tripp Lake Camp takes great pride in being among the most prestigious residential summer camps for girls in the United States.
-The quality of the Tripp Lake experience starts at the top with our Director, Leslie Konigsberg Levy, who started her career at Tripp Lake as a camper herself.
-Her commitment to delivering a great residential camp experience is seen at every level.
+Tripp Lake Camp takes great pride in being among the most highly regarded residential summer camps for girls in the United States.
+The quality of the Tripp Lake experience starts at the top with our director, Leslie Konigsberg Levy, who started her career at Tripp Lake as a camper herself.
+Her commitment to delivering a great residential camp experience is evident at every level.

-In addition to our committed camp director, we have experienced administrators, age group advisors and specialty counselors for all activities.
+In addition to our committed camp director, we have experienced administrators, age group advisors, and specialty counselors for all activities.
 We have a full medical staff with a physician and nurses on the premises at all times.
-We also have dining room employees, laundry, housekeepers and a maintenance crew.

 Leslie Konigsberg Levy

-My experience as a camper and counselor led me to a lifetime of working with people.
-After graduating from Lehigh University, I earned a Masters’ degree in social work from Washington University in St. Louis, and then served for many years as a clinical social worker at Mt.
+My experience as a camper and counselor led me to a lifetime working with people.
+After graduating from Lehigh University, I earned a master’s degree in social work from Washington University in St. Louis and then served for many years as a clinical social worker at Mt.
 Sinai Hospital in New York City.
-My experience as a camper and counselor also gave me a deep appreciation for Tripp Lake’s traditions and, coupled with my time as a social worker, a unique perspective on the benefits for a young girl of summers spent at Tripp Lake.
+My experience as a camper and counselor gave me a deep appreciation for Tripp Lake’s traditions and, coupled with my time as a social worker, a unique perspective on the benefits for a young girl of summers spent at Tripp Lake.

-My husband Mitchell and I live in Rye Brook, New York with our sons David and Michael (former and current unofficial TLC mascots, respectively!)
+My husband, Mitchell, and I live in Rye Brook, New York, with our sons, David and Michael.

 Stacy brings an infectious enthusiasm to everything she does!
-She’ll be out on the fields and around the bunks, having fun with the girls, and adding another layer of supervision and sensitivity.
+She spends her time out on the fields and around the bunks, having fun with the girls, and adding another layer of supervision and sensitivity.

-After earning a master’s degree in education from Harvard, Stacy has been teaching in Boston for the last three years.
-For the past seven summers, she was a member of the administration at Takajo where she oversaw their extensive hobby programs.
+After earning a master’s degree in education from Harvard, Stacy has been teaching in Boston for the past several years.
+For seven summers, she was a member of the administration team at Camp Takajo where she oversaw their extensive hobby programs.
 Once my brother, Jeff, starts speaking to me again, I’ll be sure to thank him for letting Stacy come “home” – and I’ll promise to let her attend all our brother-sister events!